Graybar Electric Company, Inc., strives to conduct its business in strict conformity with all applicable laws and the highest ethical standards.

 6. COMPLIANCE WITH LAW

 6.1.
-Each employee shall comply fully with all Applicable Laws, including without limitation, employment, discrimination, health, safety, antitrust, securities, and environmental laws.
+Each employee shall comply fully with all Applicable Laws, including without limitation, employment, discrimination, health, safety, antitrust (as more fully described in G. I. 7), securities, and environmental laws.

 6.3.
 The Company's system of accounting records and controls has historically been reviewed by outside public accounting firms and will continue to be so in the future.
 Nevertheless, the integrity of these systems is dependent on the accuracy of initial entries made by Company employees.
 Accordingly, all reports, entries, or other communications, including those which form the basis for preparation of accounting records, shall completely, accurately, and honestly reflect transactions as they have occurred.